Saudi Arabia says it is eavesdropping on rocket attacks on the capital | ExBulletin

 The U.S. Embassy in Riyadh issued a warning to Americans, urging them to remain vigilant in the event of further attacks in the future.
 Flight tracking websites showed a number of flights scheduled to land at Riyadh International Airport diverted or delayed in the hour after the attack.

+A civil defense spokesman, Mohammed al-Hammadi, later said the scattered debris resulted in material damage to a house, though no one was injured, the Saudi State Press Agency reported.

-As the Yemeni war begins, Houthi missile and drone strikes against the kingdom have become commonplace, only rarely causing damage.
-Earlier this month Houthi struck an empty passenger plane at Saudi Arabia’s southwestern Abha airport with a drone loaded with bombs, causing it to burn.
+As the Yemeni war begins, Houthi missile attacks and drones over the kingdom have become commonplace, only rarely causing damage.
+Earlier this month the Houthis struck an empty passenger plane at Saudi Arabia’s Abha airport southwest of Abha with a bomb-laden drone, causing it to catch fire.

-Houthi invaded the Yemeni capital and most of the north of the country in 2014, forcing the government into exile and months later prompting Saudi Arabia and its allies to launch a bombing campaign.
+The Houthis invaded the Yemeni capital and most of the countries in the north in 2014, forcing the government into exile and months later prompting Saudi Arabia and its allies to launch a bombing campaign.

 Associated Press writer Samy Magdy in Cairo contributed to this report.